theshamiksinha/MeMS-Memory-Management-System/README.md

 - **`data`**: Additional data associated with the segment.
 - **`ending_virtual`**: Ending virtual address of the memory segment.
 - **`starting_virtual`**: Starting virtual address of the memory segment.

+---
+## Conclusion

+MeMS offers a robust solution for memory management, ensuring efficient allocation and tracking of memory segments within a single process.
+With its clear organization into main chains and sub-chains, MeMS optimizes memory usage by dynamically managing `PROCESS` and `HOLE` segments.
+This repository provides an example implementation (`example.c`) and detailed visualizations (`sample/`) to help you understand its operation and integration.

+Explore the repository, implement MeMS in your projects, and optimize memory management effectively.

+---
+For any questions or feedback, feel free to reach out.
+Happy coding!